JoelNiklaus/SwissCourtRulingCorpus/scrc/annotation/judgment_explainability/readme.md

 │       │   ├── guidelines (Contains pdfs and .tex of guidelines) │       │   ├── occlusion (Contains experiment_creator and experiment_creator script)
 │       │   └── recipes (Contains prodigy recipes)
-│       └── prodigy_dataset_creation (Contains the script to create the annotaion datasets) │
+│       └── prodigy_dataset_creation (Contains the script to create the annotation datasets) │
 ...